KaliedaRik/Scrawl-canvas/docs/reference/sc-groups-cells.md

 Group objects only sort their artefact/entity objects when they have to, signalled through the `group.batchResort` flag.
 This flag gets set to `true` when:
 + The Group object is first created
 + When a new artefact/entity object is added to the Group object's `artefacts` Array
-+ When a artefact/entity object is removed from the Group object's `artefacts` Array
++ When an artefact/entity object is removed from the Group object's `artefacts` Array
 + When an associated artefact/entity object updates its `calculateOrder` or `stampOrder` attribute's value (both of which can be set to the same value using the `order` pseudo-attribute)

 SC uses a bucket-sort algorithm to perform these sort operations.
 Both sorts are handled in a single internal function - `group.sortArtefacts()` - defined in the [factory/group.js](../source/factory/group.html) file.